adhall13/pwn.college_Anuhya/ShellVariables.md

 # Reading Files
+Put the current contents of the file `/challenge/read_me` into a shell variable named `PWN` with a single command, without starting an extra program just to read the file.

+## The Solve
+Use the shell builtin `read` and redirect the file into its standard input so `read` assigns the file’s contents directly into `PWN` in one step.
 code:
 ```
 hacker@variables~reading-files:~$ read PWN < /challenge/read_me
 You've set the PWN variable properly!
 As promised, here is the flag:
 pwn.college{kd_v4Ve8zoWvSm954wSlwsEJkSn.QXwIDO0wiMwEzNzEzW}
 ```

+## What I learnt
+This exercise reinforces a few important shell fundamentals.
+First, shell builtins like `read` can operate on redirected standard input (stdin) and assign values directly to the shell environment, which is more efficient than invoking external utilities.
+Second, input redirection (`<`) lets you feed files into commands without using pipes or extra processes, eliminating the use of `cat`.
+Third, the distinction between shell builtins and external programs matters for performance and for whether a variable becomes available in the current shell.
+Finally, because the file changes over time, reading it directly at the moment you run the built-in guarantees you capture the file’s latest contents rather than an earlier snapshot.

+## References
+None used for this challenge